Acceptance to the college does not guarantee placement in the program

 INTERVIEW: An interview with the Medical Assistant Advisory Board will be scheduled for all applicants, that submit a complete portfolio, by the program director within the first week of August.
 Students are selected on a point system.
 In the event that there are more applicants than seats available, the applicants having the highest points will be placed in the program.
-Interviews for the 2017-2018 applicants will be conducted on the evening of Thursday August 3rd.

 Letter of Recommendation Format

 - Letters of recommendation should be written by someone who will address your professional skills such as skills, abilities, work ethic, dependability, motivation, and attitude.
 These are suggested topics; the writer may wish to address other areas.

 - The letters of recommendation will become part of your file, which will be reviewed by the Medical Assistant Advisory Board prior to your interview with the board.

 - Letters of Recommendation - must be signed, addressed to Kara Mahannah, current date (within last year) and in a sealed envelope addressed by sender.
 Full points will not be awarded to unsigned, unprofessional, or unsealed letters.

 - Experience has shown that people are usually happy to write letters of recommendation; however they must be in the Program Directors office by the August 1st deadline.

 ONCE ACCEPTED TO THE PROGRAM, there will be a MANDATORY ORIENTATION to explain the following additional requirements:

 - Healthcare provider BLS from American Heart Association.